XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * Some Advanced Targeted Ransomware Attack can still bypass this app
 * Some Yara Rules that been used by this project are from other public repo and people , credit to their respective owner(check the yara files for more information about them)
 * This Tool only act as a Lastline of defense incase there is a miss configuration or a failure of your EDR/Security Solution
-* There is a chance some of your files still be encrypted (first and second deep folder&file from root volume is expected to be encrypted during an attack)
+* There is a chance some of your files still be encrypted (first and second deep folder&file from root volume is expected to be encrypted during zero day unknown attack)
-* Made to be compatible/run with other EDR/Security Program
+* Made to be compatible/run with other EDR/Security Program (Report if any EDR/AV detecting or this script behave strange)
-* This app only Scan & Protect on a folder that Ransomware and other Malware mostly used to spread and infect
+* Machine Learning will only kill the detected Process (To Prevent critical file deletion/quarantine)
+* Memory Scanner will only quarantined known Signature (To Prevent critical file deletion/quarantine)

 (Compile your own version for added protection or again use other EDR/Security Solution) Report any False Positive and Missed Detection if you can , i really appriciate it